-As of June 30, 2017, the Company had U.S. federal, state and foreign net operating loss ("NOL") carry-forwards of approximately \$29.4 million, \$49.4 million and \$41.9 million, respectively.
-The U.S. federal NOL carry-forwards will expire at various dates beginning in 2023 through 2029.
+As of June 30, 2018, the Company had U.S. federal, state and foreign net operating loss ("NOL") carry-forwards of approximately\$23.4 million, \$43.1 million and \$42.1 million, respectively.
+The U.S. federal NOL carry-forwards will expire at various dates beginning in2023 through 2029.
 The utilization of NOLs created by acquired companies is subject to annual limitations under Section 382 of the Internal Revenue Code.
 However, it is not expected that such annual limitation will significantly impair the realization of these NOLs.
 The state NOLs will begin to expire in 2018.
-State credits of \$167.6 million will be carried over indefinitely.
-The foreign NOL carry-forwards will begin to expire in 2018.
+State credits of \$191.1 million and foreign NOL carry-forwards will be carried over indefinitely.

-The net deferred tax asset valuation allowance was\$120.7 million and \$105.0 million as of June 30, 2017 and June 30, 2016, respectively.
-The change was primarily due to an increase in the valuation allowance related to state credit carry-forwards generated in the fiscal year ended June 30, 2017.
+The net deferred tax asset valuation allowance was \$163.6 million and \$120.7 million as of June 30, 2018 and June 30, 2017, respectively.
+The change was primarily due to an increase in the valuation allowance related to state credit carry-forwards generated in the fiscal year ended June 30, 2018.
 The valuation allowance is based on the Company's assessment that it is more likely than not that certain deferred tax assets will not be realized in the foreseeable future.
-Of the valuation allowance as of June 30, 2017, \$103.8 million relates to state credit carry-forwards.
+Of the valuation allowance as of June 30, 2018, \$145.4 million relates to state credit carry-forwards.
+The remainder of the valuation allowance relates primarily to state and foreign NOL carry-forwards.

-As of June 30, 2017, U.S. income taxes were not provided for on a cumulative total of approximately \$2.60 billion of undistributed earnings for certain non-U.S. subsidiaries.
-If these undistributed earnings were repatriated to the United States, they would generate foreign tax credits to reduce the federal tax liability associated with the foreign dividend.
-Assuming full utilization of the foreign tax credits, the potential deferred tax liability associated with undistributed earnings would be approximately \$866.0 million.
+As of June 30, 2018, the Company intends to indefinitely reinvest \$2.15 billion of cumulative undistributed earnings held by certain non-U.S. subsidiaries.
+The U.S. federal tax liability on the undistributed earnings has been accrued in the transition tax under the Act.
+The potential deferred tax liability on state and foreign taxes associated with the undistributed earnings would be approximately \$270.5 million.

 KLA-Tencor benefits from tax holidays in Israel and Singapore where it manufactures certain of its products.
-These tax holidays are on approved investments and are scheduled to expire at varying times in the next one to four years.
-The Company was in compliance with all the terms and conditions of the tax holidays as of June 30, 2017.
-The net impact of these tax holidays was to decrease the Company's tax expense by approximately \$32.6 million, \$19.5 million and \$20.4 million in the fiscal years ended June 30, 2017, 2016 and 2015, respectively.
-The benefits of the tax holidays on diluted net income per share were\$0.21, \$0.12 and \$0.13 for the fiscal years ended June 30, 2017, 2016 and 2015, respectively.
+These tax holidays are on approved investments and are scheduled to expire at varying times in the next one to ten years.
+The Company was in compliance with all the terms and conditions of the tax holidays as ofJune 30, 2018.
+The net impact of these tax holidays was to decrease the Company's tax expense by approximately \$39.7 million, \$32.6 million and \$19.5 million in the fiscal years endedJune 30, 2018, 2017 and 2016, respectively.
+The benefits of the tax holidays on diluted net income per share were\$0.25, \$0.21 and \$0.12 for the fiscal years endedJune 30, 2018, 2017 and 2016, respectively.

 One of the Company's Singapore holidays is scheduled to expire in August 2018.
-The Company is unsure if the holiday will be extended.
-The Company's tax rate on income earned under this holiday would increase from 5% to 17% if the holiday is not extended.
+The Company's tax rate on income earned under this holiday would increase from 5% to 17%.